codenotary/cnlc-docs-test/pages/help/manage.md

 The Backup tab lists all previous backups, lets you download them, or create a new backup.

 To create a backup now, click the **Create an on-demand backup** button.
-Click Download next to any
+Click Download next to any backup to get the backed-up data in archive format.

 <v-img src="/alt_bakup_dlog.png" alt="" align="left"></v-img>